 When hitting the trails, you want lower tire pressure in order to maximize traction and help smooth out some of the rougher patches.

-When your tires are at full PSI, you are going to have a rough ride and less traction off-road.
-How low you go depends on your particular tires, wheels, and suspension set up.
-I have a 2015 Toyota 4Runner Trail edition with KO2s and keep them at 40 PSI for every day driving.
+When your tires are at full PSI, you will have a rough ride and less traction off-road.
+How low you go depends on your particular tires, wheels, and suspension set-up.
+I have a 2015 Toyota 4Runner Trail edition with KO2s and keep them at 40 PSI for everyday driving.

 Airing Down for Off-Road

-When off-road, I will typically go down to 20 PSI but I have gone down as low as 15 PSI.
+When off-road, I typically go down to 20 PSI, but I have gone as low as 15 PSI.
 I have seen articles that suggest going down a little further (10-12 PSI) is acceptable, but I have not gone below 15 PSI.

-There is a risk when going too low in that most wheels do not have a bead lock.
-Going too low can break a tires bead lock, damage the tire or damage the wheel itself.
-Short story – don’t go down too low.
+Going too low carries a risk because most wheels do not have a bead lock.
+Going too low can break a tire’s bead lock, damage the tire, or damage the wheel itself.
+Short story: Don’t go down too low.

 Airing up for On-Road

-Once you’re off the trail and back on pavement, it’s also very critical to get back up to standard tire pressure as soon as possible.
+Once you’re off the trail and back on pavement, it’s critical to get back up to standard tire pressure as soon as possible.
+Running underinflated on the pavement can cause excessive wear, poor handling, and damage several parts of your truck, including the tires.

-That means you either have an onboard air compressor or you know where the nearest gas station is located and hope it has air available.
+That means you either have an onboard air compressor or know where the nearest gas station is located, and hope it has air available.

 Onboard air compressor